KQM-git/GINews/readme.md

 Travelers who encounter this problem can log out of the game and log in again as a temporary fix.
 If the issue persists or other issues occur, Travelers can report the issue through the Feedback tab in the Paimon Menu.

+〓2024/03/19 14:30:00 (global) Update Details〓

+Fixes an issue whereby there was a chance that abnormal plans would be generated via the "Artifacts > Fast Equip > Quick Configuration" function after the Version 4.5 update.

+Travelers who encounter this problem can use the "Artifacts > Fast Equip > Quick Configuration" function again to generate the correct plan.

 〓2024/03/13 18:25:00 (global) Update Details〓

 Fixes an issue whereby there is a localization error in Vietnamese and French on the "Details" page of the "Ode to the Dawn Breeze" Chronicled Wish.